ellennickles/xphoto-s23/week8/README.md

   (FFHQ).
 In two weeks, we will use FFHQ as part of our process to computationally generate images.
 Research the FFHQ dataset.
 What can you find out about it?
 What is it?
 Where is it from?
 Who made it and how?
 When and for what purpose(s) was it created?
-Can you address some of the concerns and questions posed in the Harvey paper and in the field guide to *Making AI Art Reponsibly*?
-Are there any questions that are tricky to answer?
+Address some of the concerns and questions posed in the Harvey paper and in the field guide to *Making AI Art Responsibly*?
+Are there any questions that are tricky to answer about FFHQ?
 Be sure to cite your research sources.
 Based on what you find, how do you feel about using this dataset in our course?
 - Include at least one (1) question for discussion or further reflection.

 ### PART 3 • SUBMIT • [Assignment Form](https://forms.gle/bT1L7qHnrvmQ23sN9)